-In this paper, we have proposed the specification of the X-Sage exception handling system able to work with replicated agents.
-X-Sage firstly offers to agent programmers an exception handling system that works transparently with replicated agents.
-It secondly offers to replication implementors the capacity to implement new replication strategies based on the signaling of programmers-code related exception by replicas.
+In this paper, we have proposed the specification of the X-Sage exception handling system for replicated agents.
+X-Sage firstly offers agent programmers an EHS that works transparently with replicated agents.
+It secondly offers to the replication system programmers the capacity to implement new replication strategies based on the signaling of programmers' code related exception by replicas.
 We have described such possible strategies for passive and active replicas.
-It can finally offer to replication implementors the capacity to internally control internal exceptions raised by the replication algorithms, as proposed in [13].
-This last point concerns replication implementors and is not developed in this paper.
+It can finally offer to the replication system programmers the capacity to internally control internal exceptions raised by replication algorithms, as proposed in [11].
+This last point is not developed in this paper.
 We have proposed an original and light programming API, using java annotations to define handlers and resolution functions.
-We propose a handler search and a handler invocation algorithms that take into account the service execution history and, when possible, work asynchronously to improve agent reactivity.
-The implementation of our specification in the context of the DIMAX[7] software (the DIMA agent language on top of the Darx replication system) in in progress.
+We propose a handler search and a handler invocation algorithms that relies on service execution history and, when possible, work asynchronously to improve agent reactivity.
+The implementation of our specification in the context of the DIMAX [7] software which does not yet provide EH capabilities, is in progress.

 Concerning related works, there are few studies on mixing exception handling and replication and as far as we know, no other in the agent context.
-[13] has proposed internal strategies to enhance a majority voting algorithm for replicated processes thanks to the handling of sequencing exceptions or hardware failures via an exception handling system.
+[11] has proposed internal strategies to enhance a majority voting algorithm for replicated processes thanks to the handling of sequencing exceptions or hardware failures via an EHS.
 What is done for hardware failure has partially influenced our strategies for replication in presence of exceptions.
 The system is also able to report exceptions to callers.
-[11] has proposed an initial study to combine distributed object-oriented programming and N-version programming and [20] proposes an ADA framework for the same purpose.
-Our handler at the replication manager level globally plays the same role for exceptions than the "exception adjudicator" of [20].
-One main difference with our proposal is that the control of the coherence of versions is more complex with N-version since versions are programmed by different programmers whereas replication simply duplicate agents that run the same code in the same environment on different processors.
+[9] has proposed an initial study to combine distributed object-oriented programming and Nversion programming and [18] proposes an Ada framework for the same purpose.
+Our handler at the RM level globally plays the same role for exceptions than the "exception adjudicator" of [18].
+One main difference with our proposal is that the control of the consistency of versions is more complex with N-version since versions are defined by different programmers whereas replication simply duplicate agents that run the same code on different processors.
 For this reason we have been able to propose different strategies to return responses to clients as soon as possible without waiting all responses from replicas.

-Concerning our resulting exception handling system, as far as replication is transparent to programmers, it can be compared with existing ones.
-Various proposals address the issues related to exception handling for active object integrating asynchronous communication [2, 12, 3, 9, 15, 16, 17, 1].
-Our solution is original in that it combines the following features : handling of request / response interactions between agents, handling of agent replicas, encapsulation and reactivity, ability to write context-dependent dynamic scope handlers (caller-contextualization), ability to coordinate and control group of active agents collaborating to a common task, ability to configure the exception propagation policy by defining exception resolution functions at the service level.
+As replication is transparent to programmers, our exception handling system can easily be compared with other existing EHSs.
+Various proposals address the issues related to exception handling for active objects integrating asynchronous communication [2, 10, 3, 8, 13, 14, 15, 1].
+Our solution is original in that it combines the following features: handling of request / response interactions between agents, handling of agent replicas, encapsulation and reactivity, ability to write context-dependent dynamic scope handlers (callercontextualization), ability to coordinate and control groups of active agents collaborating to a common task, ability to configure the exception propagation policy by defining exception resolution functions at the service level.

-This specification and implementation are first steps and we wish to develop many points in future works.
-In a first step, the interactions between the replication mechanism and the exception handling system have to be further analyzed for system-level and application-level exceptions to rafine replication strategies.
-We also plan to enhance DIMAX capabilities using the exception handling system as a "last chance" mechanism to signal failures when the DARX replication system has failed.
-This could be used in two distinct situations: (1) to signal that the last remaining replica of an agent died (failed) in order to allow to trigger less efficient modes the programmer might have coded at the agent level, and (2) to signal the death (failure) of an agent that was not considered to be critical.
-This would allow to provide a recover strategy if the estimated criticality was wrong.
-This would imply that the DARX component dedicated to failure detection also detect those specific situations and raise an exception.
-This could also lead to enhance Sage capabilities using the metainformation on agents computed by the DIMAX platform.
-For example, an agent's computed criticality could be used to tune concerted exception resolution.
-We could also propose a vulnerability measure that would use information on agents such as its reliability (using an exception history) its criticality and its current number of replicas.
-We also look forward to use replication as a support to give the core implementation of an exception handling system that supports a resumption policy.
+These specification and implementation are first steps and we wish to develop many points in future works.
+In a first step, the interactions between the replication mechanism and the exception handling system have to be further analyzed for system-level and application-level exceptions to refine replication strategies.
+We then plan to enhance DIMAX capabilities using the exception handling system as a "last chance" mechanism to signal failures when the DARX replication system has failed.
+We also look forward to use replication as a support to give the core implementation of an EHS that supports a resumption policy.
 Indeed, even if handler search is stack destructive, as in most systems, a replica of an agent could restart the computation where it has been stopped in the original one.